 1. Hunter Palermo ceiling fan: Best overall ceiling fan

 The Hunter Palermo, is a low-profile ceiling fan and has a high airflow of 3,817 cubic feet per minute (CFM), making it a good choice for most rooms in a home.
-The motor is relatively quiet and comes with a lifetime warranty.

-You can reverse the motor’s direction for optimal airflow during the summer or winter.
+With the Hunter Palermo ceiling fan, you can reverse the motor’s direction for optimal airflow during the summer or winter.
 This powerful 52-inch fan has a style that straddles the line between modern and traditional, helping it complements most decor.
 The fan comes with two design options, a brushed nickel finish, where the reversible blades can be either cherry or maple, or a brush bronze finish with black and walnut blades.

 If you choose the brushed nickel finish, the reversible blades are cherry on one side and maple on the other.
 With the brushed bronze finish, the blades have black and walnut sides.

 The light fixture on the bottom of the fan uses two 13-watt pin-based compact fluorescent light (CFL) bulbs.
 These bulbs aren't very bright, according to some user reviews we found, but are sufficient for most rooms.
 The Hunter Palermo is Energy Star certified, which means it uses less electricity than average ceiling fans, saving money on your energy bill.
 You can control the fan with the included remote control.

 To install this ceiling fan, you need at least seven feet of clearance between the fan and the floor.
 Since you can't flush-mount the fan, this means it's best in rooms with ceilings around nine feet or higher.

 - Read our Hunter Palermo ceiling fan review

 2. Hunter Builder Deluxe 53091 ceiling fan: Best value ceiling fan